KariSause/KariSause/README.md

 Hi, I'm Kari

-I program on python, lua and a bit on javascript.
+I program on python.
+And I create bots on it

 Also I know html&css.